One of the most difficult part of being a medical student is knowing exactly what to read for every subject you offer.

 It is not compulsory that you have all the listed medical exams for you to succeed in your medical exams.

-There are many medical school textbooks which are available in different parts of the world which are very good.
+There are many medical school textbooks that are available in different parts of the world which are very good.

 So just find the one that is recommended by your school or older colleagues and combine them with the lecture notes and materials and that is enough.